Diarselimi/billie-shop-plugin-sdk/src/Resources/docs/markdown/tags/Webhooks.md

-## Incoming Webhooks
 To send updates on relevant events, Billie PaD sends POST requests to the incoming webhook URL provided by the merchant.
-The following events can be communicated via webhooks:
+See "Event Names" section for the list of events that can be communicated via webhooks

 ### Webhook Authentication
 The authentication for webhooks sent from Billie to the merchants incoming webhook URL depends on the merchant specifications